kmedhi/kmedhi.github.io/Notes.md

 * Updated the default.html within the **_layouts** file to include a new section in my page as *Misc* where i plan to blog a bit!
   * To add information on that section, I added a new **misc.md** file
 * Updated the **Research.md** file (already exists) to include information about my own research
+* Added my image in the image folder (already exists) as I had already given the file path
 *